chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 Creating links to other symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the cross-references_ section for details on creating links, also known as
+See the `Inline Markup`_ section for details on creating links, also known as
 cross-references, in the documentation to other symbols.